 Field of Dreams

-cheap flights lyrics Cathy and Craig Green have created an oasis for makers, growers, friends, and families.
+provincially Cathy and Craig Green have created an oasis for makers, growers, friends, and families.

 Months before masks and social distancing became routine, Craig, a contractor specializing in hotel renovations, purchased 1.3 acres on Butternut Road, intent on converting the defunct buildings into an office, workshop, and construction yard for his company.
 Cathy had her own endeavor; she owned a fitness studio in Park Circle.
 The Governor’s orders to close public spaces grinded Craig’s business to a halt.
 Likewise, Cathy’s fitness center was forced to shutter its doors.
 The focus of the newly purchased property shifted from a workspace for Craig to a fitness studio for Cathy.
 It could be similar to many companies downsizing their workplace in order to create hybrid workplace cultures.
 To achieve this, they tend to move office furniture into employees’ homes to set up a home office.
 In such measures, we can see that the pandemic has changed the way people work; small businesses and large corporations appear to have adapted quickly to the new conditions.